poseidonos/poseidonos/src/metafs/testdouble/README.md

 ## Fake
  - Provides fake-level functionality that metafs stores all files into OS filesystem other than PoseidonOS partitions
- - Fake is capable of full ibofos integration test in a case that product code of metafs doesn't work properly
+ - Fake is capable of full poseidonos integration test in a case that product code of metafs doesn't work properly